eruption-project/eruption/LIBRARY.md

 ## Example Code

-The following code will change a key's color to bright red after it was pressed.
+The following code will change a key's color to bright red after it has been pressed.

 #### Listing 01
 ```lua